What is a joint bank account?

 A joint bank account is one that has two account holders, both of whom can deposit into and withdraw money from the account.

-Joint accounts typically take the form of either a transaction account or a savings account.
-A joint transaction account can be used to make joint payments such as mortgage, rent and other bills easier to manage.
+Joint bank accounts typically take the form of either a transaction account or a savings account.
+A joint transaction account can be used to make joint payments, such as bills, mortgage and rent payments, easier to manage.
 A joint savings account could be helpful for couples saving for shared short- and long-term goals such as a holiday, a car or a home deposit.

 How do joint bank accounts work?

 Depending on the type of account, you may need permission from both or only one account holder to access the funds.
-As ASIC’s MoneySmart explains, there are two types of joint accounts:
+There are generally two types of joint bank accounts:

 - ‘Both to sign’: can only transact when both account holders sign or approve.
-MoneySmart notes this may be a better option if you are concerned about security.
+This could be a better option if you are concerned about security.

-- ‘Either to sign’: can transact when either account holder signs.
+- ‘Either to sign’: can transact when either account holder signs or approves.
 This allows both partners to access the account independently and so it could be a more flexible but less secure option in comparison.